DuoDex/CrowdSourcedScience/README.md

 * [DuoDex](https://forum.kerbalspaceprogram.com/index.php?/profile/107061-duodex/) - Previous maintainer

 #### Other contributors and thanks!
-* Sigma88 - Plugin for fixing results
+* Jedilucas - Fix for randomization of science reports
-* mwerle - For fixing the plugin
 * voicey99 and ImAHungryMan - Science reports
 * The KSP community - Science reports

-## Contribute
+### Contribute
 If you want to add your own custom science reports to CSS, you can read about it on our [wiki](https://github.com/DuoDex/CrowdSourcedScience/wiki).

 **NOTE:** By contributing you agree to license your contribution under the [Creative Commons Zero v1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).